What Happens During an ASHRAE Level 2 Site Visit

 We send a data request 7-14 days before the on-site visit.
 The faster the building team turns this around, the better the audit.
 The standard request includes:

-- Two years of utility billing data — Electric, gas, water if metered.
-PDF or CSV is fine.
+- Two to three years of utility billing data — Electric, gas, water if metered.
+PDF or CSV format is fine.
+Include both consumption (kWh, therms) and demand charges if applicable.

-- ENERGY STAR Portfolio Manager benchmarking data — If you’ve already filed with ODOE, this is in your account
+- ENERGY STAR Portfolio Manager benchmarking data — If you’ve already filed with ODOE, this is in your account.
+If not, we’ll help you set it up.

-- Building drawings — As-built drawings if available, or current floor plans
+- Building drawings — As-built floor plans if available, or current floor plans showing major systems locations

-- Mechanical and electrical systems inventory — Equipment lists, schedules, or O&M binders
+- Mechanical and electrical systems inventory — Equipment lists, nameplate specifications, age of major equipment, O&M binders if available

 - Recent commissioning or retro-commissioning reports (if applicable)

-- Operating schedules — Hours of occupancy, setback strategies, weekend / holiday operation
+- Operating schedules — Hours of occupancy, setback strategies, weekend / holiday operation, seasonal adjustments

-- Recent capital project documentation — Anything done in the last 5 years on HVAC, lighting, controls, envelope
+- Recent capital project documentation — Anything done in the last 5 years on HVAC, lighting, controls, envelope, or hot water systems

-Most teams have 60-80% of this.
-The 20-40% they don’t have is fine — we work around it.
-But the closer to 100% the better, because gaps in the data drive longer site visit time.
+Most teams have 60-80% of this readily available.
+The 20-40% they don’t have is fine — we work around gaps.
+But the closer to 100% the better, because data gaps drive longer site visit time, extended analysis, and delayed reporting.

 A typical Day 1 looks like this:

 We start with a 30-45 minute kickoff meeting with the facilities lead and any relevant building engineering staff.
-We confirm scope, walk through what we sent in the data request, and ask any questions about building systems, recent issues, complaints, or known problems.
-We want to know what’s keeping the facilities team up at night, because those issues are usually a leading indicator of where the energy is going.
+We confirm scope, walk through the data we received, answer any questions the building team has, and ask about the building’s history, recent issues, complaints, operational changes, or known problems.
+We want to know what’s keeping the facilities team up at night, because those issues are usually a leading indicator of where the energy is going and what systems need closest attention during the audit.

-We sit down with the building automation system.
-Most modern commercial buildings have a BAS that gives us trend data on temperatures, equipment runtimes, setpoints, and overrides.
-Pulling 30-90 days of trend data is one of the highest-value moves of the visit.
-We’re looking for things like:
+We sit down with the building automation system and begin pulling trend data.
+Most modern commercial buildings have a BAS that gives us trend data on temperatures, equipment runtimes, setpoints, and override frequencies.
+Pulling 30-90 days of trend data is one of the highest-value moves of the entire site visit.
+We’re looking for specific operating issues:

-- Setpoint creep (occupants overriding the design intent)
+- Setpoint creep (occupants overriding the design intent, evidence of comfort issues or poor system response)

-- Controls programming that doesn’t match the operating intent
+- Controls programming that doesn’t match the stated operating intent

 This is where we actually measure key building system performance with portable instruments.
 The specific measurements vary by building, but commonly include:

-- Combustion analysis on boilers and furnaces (if accessible)
+- Combustion analysis on boilers and furnaces (if accessible, checking efficiency and flame quality)

-- IR camera survey of envelope and equipment for thermal anomalies
+- Infrared camera survey of envelope and equipment for thermal anomalies (detecting insulation gaps, wet insulation, equipment overheating)

 The goal isn’t to measure every system.
 The goal is to ground-truth the data we already have and fill in the gaps.
-A focused two-hour measurement session usually gives us what we need.
+A focused 3-4 hour measurement session usually gives us what we need.
+We’re not invasive—no equipment shutdowns, no system modifications, no production disruption.

 For buildings under about 75,000 square feet, Day 1 is often enough.
 For larger buildings, more complex mechanical systems, or buildings with multiple use types under one roof, Day 2 is where we finish.
 Day 2 typically covers: